 automatically within minutes after ignition

-Observing and experiencing the climate change-driven implications of unprecedented fire disasters across the globe that destroyed millions of hectares of land, lives, ecological systems, and infrastructure, Gabrielle, Christopher, and Brad decided to develop and commercialise a proprietary scaleable AI based early bushfire detection and notification system that is powered by advanced machine learning algorithms.
+Observing and experiencing the climate change-driven implications of unprecedented global fire disasters that destroyed millions of hectares of land, lives, ecological systems, and infrastructure, they decided to develop and commercialise a scalable early bushfire detection and notification system that is powered by advanced machine learning algorithms.

 Setting up Fireball.International

 Fireball.International (now exci) was founded in May 2019 and a highly qualified team of software engineers, data scientists, and machine learning experts were hired.
 The company has also acquired an exclusive license on the Berkeley FUEGO patent for satellite-based fire detection.